dmytro-parfenov/ngx-drag-resize/README.md

 Run `npm run start:demo` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files from [ngx-drag-resize-demo](https://github.com/dmytro-parfenov/ngx-drag-resize/tree/master/projects/ngx-drag-resize-demo).

-It is necessary to run `npm run start:lib` before `npm run start:lib` to ensure that library has already built before the demo application will run.
+It is necessary to run `npm run start:lib` before `npm run start:demo` to ensure that library has already built before the demo application will run.

 ## Running unit tests